What’s your preference? Eating a can of worms or humble pie?

 “Home is the place where we can be ourselves and accept ourselves as both good and bad, beast and angel, saint and sinner” (p.
 191).

-More humble pie, please,
+I’ll take some more humble pie, please,

 Julie